makohda/IDRC_first_step_course_2018/README.md

 - `$ cat cnvkit.${platform}.summary.out C -f1,8 | perl -pe 's/\n/\t/; s/--/\n/; s/\nPt/Pt/' | perl -pe 's/^\tPt/Pt/' | cut -f4,6,8 | perl -F"\t" -lane 'next if $F[1] == 0 && $F[2] == 0; print join("\t", $F[0]/$F[1], $F[0])' S -k1,1g` _Don't be panic.
 No need to memorise today._ Just want to show you "|", Pipe. "|" connects two command.
 This is similar with pipetting twice, then centrifuge at 3,000 rpm, 10 min on ice...
 - **Directory** means Folders in your launguage.
 In Linux/Unix world, it's directories
 - GNU/Linux is a kind of OS (Operation Systems).
 Same as Windows and macOS.
 Most of servers are Linux
 - Server is a computer, but not for personal use.
-Expensive/Cheap/High speed/Slow/Big/Small...too diverse to express
+Expensive/Cheap/High speed/Slow/Big/Small/Mail/Web...too diverse to express
-- Linux is a open source copy of UNIX
+- Linux is a open source copy of UNIX (not exactly)
 - macOS is a kind of FreeBSD OS.
-BSD is a kind of UNIX
+BSD is a kind of UNIX https://en.wikipedia.org/wiki/Unix-like#/media/File:Unix_history-simple.svg
+- UNIX is a OS developed by AT&T and MIT.
+It has several good features https://www.gotothings.com/unix/unix-features-and-advantages.htm
 - Therefore, we frequently recomment to use Mac when you start to use command lines
-- Google is your friend :+1:
+- Google is your best friend :+1:
 - may add later (frequently asked words or something)

 ## Make and move to your working directory